spack/spack/lib/spack/docs/basic_usage.rst

         - /path/to/some/other/compiler/runtime/directory

 ^^^^^^^^^^^^^^^^^^^^^^^
-Architecture specifiers
+Architecture Specifiers
 ^^^^^^^^^^^^^^^^^^^^^^^

-The architecture can be specified by using the reserved words ``target`` and/or ``os`` (``target=x86-64 os=debian7``).
-You can also use the triplet form of platform, operating system and processor.
+The architecture can be specified by using the reserved words ``target`` or ``os`` (``target=x86-64 os=debian7``), or both.
+You can also use the triplet form of platform, operating system, and processor.

 .. code-block:: console

    $ spack install libelf arch=cray-CNL10-haswell

 Users on non-Cray systems won't have to worry about specifying the architecture.
-Spack will autodetect what kind of operating system is on your machine as well as the processor.
+Spack will autodetect the operating system and processor.
 For more information on how the architecture can be used on Cray machines, see :ref:`cray-support`

 .. _sec-virtual-dependencies:

 --------------------
-Virtual dependencies
+Virtual Dependencies
 --------------------

-The dependence graph for ``mpileaks`` we saw above wasn't *quite* accurate.  ``mpileaks`` uses MPI, which is an interface that has many different implementations.
+The dependence graph for ``mpileaks`` we saw above wasn't *quite* accurate.  ``mpileaks`` uses MPI, which is an interface with many implementations.
 Above, we showed ``mpileaks`` and ``callpath`` depending on ``mpich``, which is one *particular* implementation of MPI.
 However, we could build either with another implementation, such as ``openmpi`` or ``mvapich``.